San Antonio Neighborhoods

 How far is Alamo Ranch from JBSA-Lackland?

 Approximately 15 to 20 miles south via Loop 1604 and US-90.
-Alamo Ranch is the northwest Bexar County community most commonly chosen by Lackland-assigned families seeking new construction in that corridor.
 Note that some sections of Loop 1604 run as surface roads with traffic signals, which can extend the route during peak morning hours beyond what map estimates suggest.
+Always drive the route at your actual report time before committing to an address.

 Does Alamo Ranch have a HOA?